mayouni/stzlib/libraries/stzlib/doc/stats/stz-string-art-stats.md

 3. **Advanced Profiling**: Consider using SoftanzaMax layer tools (stzProfSystem, stzLogSystem, stzTelemetrySystem, stzCacheSystem) for more detailed performance analysis of critical components.

-## Statistics about the stzStringArt.ring file

 ## File Structure and Overall Analysis

-This section provides statiscts about the file containg all the code of StringArt functions and stzStringArt class.
+This section presents a comprehensive analysis of the statistics related to the file that contains the complete codebase for the StringArt functions and the stzStringArt class.

 ### File Statistics
 - File name: stkStringArt.ring